marijnh/Eloquent-JavaScript/06_object.md

 it is done, and if not, moves past the current value and returns it.

-The `Group` class itself gets a method named by `Symbol.iterator` which, when called, returns a new instance of the iterator class for that group.
+The `Group` class itself gets a method named by `Symbol.iterator` that, when called, returns a new instance of the iterator class for that group.

 hint}}